pali08/flask_tutorial/README.md

 # Flask tutorial

-This is blog application flaskr inspired by flask tutorial https://flask.palletsprojects.com/en/3.0.x/tutorial/.
+This is blog application Flaskr inspired by flask tutorial https://flask.palletsprojects.com/en/3.0.x/tutorial/.
 It was made for purpose of study flask framework

 ## Additional stuffs